serverlessresearch/srk/docs/source/QuickStart.rst

 For this tutorial, we will use the builtin runtime directory as our SRK home.
 This directory has everything SRK will need in order to operate at runtime.
 You may also use the ./install.sh script to place this somewhere else (see :ref:`config-install` for more details).
 For now, let's export the SRKHOME variable so srk knows where to find its files:

 ::

-   $ export SRKHOME=/PATH/TO/SRKREPO/runtime
+   $ export SRKHOME=$(pwd)/runtime

-Replace /PATH/TO/SRKREPO with wherever you repository is.
-SRKHOME should be an abosulte path.

 Configuration File
 =================================